StackVista/stackstate-docs/setup/agent/docker.md

 The blacklist is specified as a list of regex patterns.
 Inclusions override the blacklist patterns, these are used to include processes that consume a lot of resources.
 Each inclusion type specifies an amount of processes to report as the top resource using processes.
 For `top_cpu` and `top_mem` a threshold must first be met, meaning that a process needs to consume a higher percentage of resources than the specified threshold before it is reported.

-To specify a blacklist and/or inclusions, set the below environment variables and restart the Docker Agent.
+To specify a blacklist and/or inclusions, set the below environment variables and restart the StackState Docker Agent.

 | Environment variable | Description |
 |:---|:---|